vishalpa8/vocabularybuilder/README.md

   - Earn badges for core milestones like adding your first words, maintaining a study streak, and mastering new vocabulary.

 - **🎨 User-Friendly Interface**:
-  - **Modern & Clean Design**: Enjoy a simple and intuitive interface.
+  - **Modern & Clean Design**: Enjoy a simple and intuitive interface with improved button and tooltip styling.
   - **Light & Dark Modes**: Switch between light and dark themes for comfort.
   - **Fully Responsive**: Use Vocabuild on any device, from desktop to mobile.
   - **PWA Ready**: Install Vocabuild on your device for an app-like experience and offline access.

+- **☀️ Word of the Day**:
+  - Discover a new word daily with its meaning and sample sentence.
+  - Gracefully handles cases where no words are available, prompting the user to add words.

 ## 🏆 Gamification